Monica, O My Darling: Critical reception

 Zinia Bandyopadhyay of India Today rated the film 4 out of 5 stars and wrote "The frames of the film are beautiful.
 It will make you just pause and watch them again and again.
 And the background music heightens the impact that the narrative has.
 So long after the film has ended, it will still remain in your hearts".
-Anna M. M. Vetticad of Firstpost praised the acting and music of the film but was critical of the community representation, saying "It is troubling though that thinking folk casually wrote a Monica Machado into this script as an office staffer doubling up as a cabaret dancer and also sleeping with everyone in sight, a resurrection of the pre-1990s Hindi film portrayal of Christian women, without recognising the harm that has been done to India's Christian minority by this old stereotype."
 The Indian Express gave the film a positive response and declared "Relax, Bollywood is doing just fine; you're not looking in the right places".
 Saibal Chatterjee of NDTV rated the film 4 stars out of 5 and called it "An intriguing, enthralling work that deftly turns pulp into a precious cinematic pearl.
 In short, it is a not-to-be-missed marvel".
 Pratikshya Mishra of The Quint rated the film 3.5 stars out of 5 and wrote "In summary, Monica O My Darling is an intriguing story set in a delicious pulpy universe with a great cast.
 With a tighter edit and a more concise story, the film would've been almost impossible to put down (but even as it stands, it's a fun watch)".